-You must believe that most problems in our lives are caused by ‘bad’ examples or life experiences.
-In our lives and past.
+You must believe that most problems in our lives are caused by ‘bad’ examples or life experiences in our lives and past.
 In fact, I think most people would agree with that assertion.
 Past examples influence our way of thinking drastically because our past experience form the template of our conceptual reality.
-But have you considered how great examples can create big problems?

-We might all argue that this is a logical thing.
-Our beliefs and ideas are formed by our experiences so it must mean that bad experiences create bad current outcomes.
+We might all argue that this is a logical thing, as our beliefs and ideas are formed by our experiences it must mean that bad experiences create bad current outcomes.
 And although this is not the case for everybody, the logic that ‘bad’ life experiences can produce ‘bad’ current day experiences is widely recognized.

 When bad comes from good

 I worked with a woman the other day who has a loving husband and two kids, one 8 and one 12 years old.
 Our conversation started with a big sigh.
-‘Our 12 year old is so rude and impertinent it is really getting to me.’ ’She says very mean things to me, and I explode.
-I just don’t know anymore, whenever we want to sit down for a nice dinner it begins.’
+‘Our 12 year is so rude and impertinent it is really getting to me’. ’She is saying very mean things to me, and I explode, I just don’t know anymore, whenever we want to sit down for a nice dinner it begins’.

 ‘I am expecting a loving family life, that’s the basis of everything’, she replied.
-‘Lately I am afraid that I will become one of those mothers who will not see her daughter, when she grows up much.’ ’I mean I had a wonderful childhood myself, but I am having these thoughts.’
-‘I respond mean to my daughter in return.
-I say things like you are spoiled, you never do what we ask, you are selfish, and I get angry.
-Sometimes I get really angry and my husband needs to take over.
-Now we have taken away her phone and that hurt her, so we are hoping she will listen now.’
+‘Lately I am afraid that I will become one of those mothers who will not see her daughter, when she grows up much’. ’I mean I had a wonderful childhood myself, but I am having these thoughts’.
+‘I respond mean to my daughter in return, I say things like: you are spoiled, you never do what we ask, you are selfish, and I get angry.
+Sometimes I get really angry and my husband needs to take over, but now we have taken away her phone and that hurt her, so we are hoping she will listen now.’

-As the conversation continued, I asked how she was feeling in all of this.
-She replied, ‘I need to cry out load so badly, it feels like I am suffocating, like some huge pain I am pushing away.’
-Suddenly her memories took over and she remembered her mother who passed away years ago.
+As the conversation continued, I asked how she was feeling in all of this and she replied, ‘I need to cry out loud so badly’.
+‘It feels like I am suffocating, like some huge pain I am pushing away’.
+Suddenly her memories took over and she remembered her deceased mother that passed away years ago.
 ‘I can’t disappoint her’, she cried.
-‘I owe it to her memory.
-I need to pass on her legacy.
+‘I owe it to her memory; I need to pass on her legacy.
 My mother, you know, was loving, warm and good and I am failing to pass that on to my own family.
-My children will turn away from me and I will have none of that love and warmth.’
+My children will turn away from me and I will have none of that love and warmth’.

 ‘It feels as if I am not valuable as mother, because I am not like my mother, I fail, make mistakes and it can only end up in disaster.’